Church of Tuvalu: Emigration

 During the early years of the 21st century, urbanization and environmental issues have led to many citizens leaving Tuvalu to start new lives in other countries.
-Many people have taken their beliefs with them and there are now EKT churches in New Zealand, Australia, Hawaii, Marshall Island, and Fiji.
+Many people have taken their beliefs with them and there are now EKT churches in New Zealand, Australia, Hawaii, Marshall Islands, and Fiji.

 The Tuvalu Community Church congregation of Henderson, Auckland, New Zealand, was established in 1992.
 In 2021 the congregation opened a new church, which was designed by South Pacific Architecture, which won a Public Architecture Award at the 2021 Auckland Architecture Awards.